ifsheldon/chitchai/README.md

 ## License

 The license is and will always be Apache 2.0.
 See [LICENSE](./LICENSE) for more details.
 Feel free to fork and use it.

+For UIs, we started ours with components from [Langui](langui.dev) which is licensed under MIT License.

+## Acknowledgements

+Special thanks to GPT-4 and Github Copilot for helping out with the code.